ROOT™ Periodontal & Implant Centers

 LANAP (Laser Assisted New Attachment Procedure) Dallas Fort Worth

-Millions of Americans are currently suffering from some form of gum disease, but very few are actively seeking treatment, even though there are a range of complications that can develop as a result of gum disease, such as diabetes, heart disease, pancreatic cancer and more.
+Millions of Americans are currently suffering from some form of gum disease, but very few are actively seeking treatment, even though there are a range of complications that can develop as a result of gum disease, such as diabetes, heart disease, pancreatic cancer, and more.
 As the only FDA-approved laser treatment for correcting periodontal disease, LANAP is a safe, effective, and painless procedure that can make a significant difference in your overall oral and general health.

 LANAP (Laser Assisted New Attachment Procedure) is a minimally invasive treatment option for periodontal issues.
 Unlike traditional methods of treating periodontal disease, which require the use of scalpels and other invasive devices, LANAP can pinpoint and kill bacteria without damaging surrounding gum tissue.
 Patients often prefer being treated with LANAP because it creates less discomfort and the healing process is much faster.